Differentially Private Tests of Fisher's Sharp Null Hypothesis for Binary Outcomes: DP Estimation of the FRT -value p-value

-Since the treatment assignment is fixed by design, modifying the outcome of a single individual can only change the success count within that individual's assigned group.
+Modifying the outcome of a single individual only changes the success count within that individual's assigned group.
 Consequently, at most one of $n_{11}$ or $n_{01}$ can change by $\pm1$.
 Therefore, the $\ell_1$-sensitivity of the pair $(n_{11}, n_{01})$ is one.
-By the geometric mechanism in Definition \ref{def:geom}, the release of $(\tilde n_{11},\tilde n_{01})$ satisfies $\epsilon$-DP.